Home > Developing Well > Children and young people's wellbeing > Child Poverty

 • Children living in poverty are more likely to live in poor quality and insecure accommodation, as well as in areas of higher crime and poor overall environment.
 Unaffordable housing costs can also exacerbate poverty levels within families.

-• Children from low income families often forgo events that most of us would take for granted, for example school trips, inviting friends round for tea and holidays8,11.
+• Children from low income families often forgo events, for example school trips, birthday parties, trips with friends.17

 The drivers of child poverty